logsearch/logsearch-boshrelease/docs/getting-started/deploying-logsearch.md

     * on Mac OSX

-        We recommend you use the [Homebrew](http://brew.sh/) package manager to install the above dependancies on Mac
+        We recommend you use the [Homebrew](http://brew.sh/) package manager to install the above dependencies on Mac

         Open an terminal and: